-MacOS hardware works exceptionally well with Apple’s iOS products, the iPhone, iPad, and iPod Touch.
+MacOS computers work in parallel with Apple’s mobile products, like the iPhone, iPad, and Apple Watch.
 Users who go all-in on Apple hardware for both desktop and mobile enjoy a unified design language, tools like Siri and Apple Pay that work with both devices, and cross-functionality through an Apple account for apps like iMessage.
-Apple’s Continuity function is perhaps the most exciting example of how well MacOS and iOS are integrated, with the ability to pick up where you left off in a document on any device and take phone calls and answer texts on your Mac.
+Apple’s Continuity function is perhaps the most exciting example of how well PC and mobile are integrated, with the ability to pick up where you left off in a document on any device and take phone calls and answer texts on your Mac.

-Apple’s desire to trend set when it comes to style can often leave users with limited options elsewhere too.
-It has been several years since Apple effectively ditched anything but USB-C Thunderbolt connectors, and in some cases limiting devices to just one or two ports.
+Apple’s desire to trend-set when it comes to style can often leave users with limited options elsewhere, too.
+It has been several years since Apple effectively ditched anything but USB-C Thunderbolt connectors, in some cases limiting devices to just one or two ports.
 That means using an adapter if you want to plug in legacy or multiple devices and accessories at once, especially if you’re charging at the same time.

 Is MacOS for you?

-Mac computers and MacOS are for users who want a premium desktop experience without having to work on it.
+Mac computers and MacOS are for users who want a premium, fine-tuned, maintenance-free desktop experience.
 Apple’s top-to-bottom philosophy makes its software relatively accessible to newcomers.
 It’s also a great pick for people who are dedicated to Apple’s mobile products.

-However, Mac systems are expensive, and often don’t offer hardware on par with Windows alternatives.
-The operating system also lacks certain features that can be found on Windows, like touch support and a focus on mixed reality, and you’ll need to commit yourself to USB-C or grab a few adapters if you’re interested in Apple’s MacBook line.
+However, Mac systems are expensive and often don’t offer hardware on par with Windows alternatives.
+The OS also lacks certain features that can be found on Windows, like touch support and a focus on mixed reality.
+You’ll need to commit yourself to USB-C or grab a few adapters if you’re interested in Apple’s MacBook line.

 Read our coverage of MacOS Catalina

 Google’s approach to the world of desktop-class hardware is an interesting one.
-Chrome OS was originally designed as an operating system that mostly relied on constant access to the internet — which made sense because it was designed as an extension of the Chrome desktop browser.
-Chrome hardware, usually called a “Chromebook” for laptops and sometimes a “Chromebox” for desktop designs, was intended for users who rely primarily on the web and only occasionally use more complex desktop software.
+Chrome OS was originally designed as an OS that mostly relied on constant access to the internet — which made sense because it was designed as an extension of the Chrome desktop browser.
+Chrome hardware — usually called a “Chromebook” for laptops and sometimes a “Chromebox” for desktop designs — was intended for users who rely primarily on the web and only occasionally use more complex desktop software.

 It’s a web world

-Because Chrome OS revolves around its browser, it’s the least complex of the three major operating systems on the market.
+Because Chrome OS revolves around a web browser, it’s the least complex of the three major operating systems.
 Calling it a “browser in a box” isn’t the whole story, but it’s a good way to think about it.
 Though Chrome OS includes some basic desktop tools like a file manager and a photo viewer, its primary focus is content on the web.
 Android app compatibility does expand its capabilities significantly, but not all the apps scale well with a laptop or desktop display.

 The interface is designed to get users to the web quickly and easily and to present as few barriers to internet content as possible.
 Anyone who uses the Chrome browser on a Windows or MacOS machine will be instantly comfortable with the interface, and all their saved history, bookmarks, and extensions will sync over.

 Since Google designed the system to rely on Chrome, it’s understandably reliant on Google tools, to a greater degree than Windows relies on Microsoft software and MacOS relies on Apple software.
-That’s either a good or a bad thing depending on a given how completely a user has bought into Google properties.
+That’s either a good or a bad thing, depending on how completely a user has bought into Google properties.

 If you already use Gmail, Sheets, Drive, and other Google services, Chrome OS is a fantastic platform for better integrating those tools with your everyday tasks.